 To determine the extent of and to diagnose your injury, your doctor may conduct any or all of the following tests:

 - Electrocardiogram or ECG to check your heart

 - Run blood and/or urine tests for the presence of muscle enzymes that are indicative of electric shock-related muscle injury

 - X-rays to search for fractures or dislocations at or near the site of your exposure to the electrical current

-Need help from an experienced electrocution lawyer?
+Get help from an experienced electric shock injury lawyer

 (Sources: “Neurological Complication After Low-Voltage Electric Injury: A Case Report,” ARM – Annals of Rehabilitation Medicine, April 2014; “Electrical Injuries,” Michael R. Zemaitis; Lisa A. Foris; Richard A. Lopez; Martin R. Huecker, published in StatPearls, last updated June 4, 2020)